jundalisay/superb/content/en/research/indian/idea/chapter-03.md

 ---
+title: "The 5 Created Layers"
-title: "Bhútatattva, Tanmátratattva and Indriyatattva"
+# Bhútatattva, Tanmátratattva and Indriyatattva
 heading: "Chapter 3 of Idea and Ideology Simplified"
 date: 2022-01-31
-description: ""
+description: "The created layers are not any new stuff, but only the crudified forms of Cosmic mindstuff."
 image: "/covers/ideology.jpg"
 linkb: "/research/indian/idea/chapter-02b"
 linkbtext: "Chapter 2b"
-linkf: "/research/indian/idea/chapter-04"
+linkf: "/research/indian/idea/chapter-03b"
-linkftext: "Chapter 4"
+linkftext: "Chapter 3b"
 icon: /flags/in.png
 ---

-## Bhútatattva (Created Layers)
+## The Created Layers (Bhútatattva)

-Saiṋcara is a process of analysis, transforming one into many.
+Crudification (saiṋcara) is a process of analysis, transforming one into many.

 Avidyámáyá is the operative force behind its multicreative characteristics.
-At different phases of this saiṋcara, bhútas or creation-layers with their peculiar properties come into existence.
+- At different phases of this crudification, <!--  or --> creation-layers (bhútas) with their peculiar properties come into existence.

 Bhúta means “created being”.
 Generally, it refers to the past.

-Through the influence of the sentient force on Puruśottama, Mahattattva comes into being.
-It turns into Ahaḿtattva by the activation of the mutative force. <!--  this Mahattattva is metamorphosed into ;  -->
+Through the influence of the sentient force on the Macrocosmic Nucleus<!-- Puruśottama -->, the Identity-Layer <!-- Mahattattva --> comes into being.
+- It turns into the Ego-Layer <!-- Ahaḿtattva --> by the activation of the mutative force. <!--  this Mahattattva is metamorphosed into ;  -->

-Prakrti then converts a part of the subjectivated “I” into the objectivated “I” or done “I” or citta of the Cosmic Entity.
+The Principle of Activity (Prakrti) then converts a part of the subjectivated “I” into the objectivated “I” or done “I” or mindstuff of the Cosmic Entity.

-The "Cosmic Mind" is the combination of Mahattattva, Ahaḿtattva and citta.
+The "Cosmic Mind" is the combination of:
+- The Identity layer
+- The Ego layer<!--  Mahattattva, Ahaḿtattva and citta.-->
+- Mindstuff

-The stages of transformation of Cosmic Consciousness prior to the exhibition of Cosmic citta are not objective realities.
-This is why <!--  in the strict sense of the term, and as such --> the existence of the Cosmic Mind cannot be established unless<!--  and until --> its psychic projection is logically dealt with.
+The stages of transformation of Cosmic Consciousness prior to the exhibition of Cosmic <!-- citta --> mindstuff are not objective realities.
+- **This is why <!--  in the strict sense of the term, and as such --> the existence of the Cosmic Mind cannot be established unless<!--  and until --> its psychic projection is logically dealt with.**

-Even after the formation of citta, static Prakrti goes on influencing the Cosmic citta more and more.
-It causes further crudification or decrease in the intermolecular and interatomic spaces and gradual increase in the chemical affinity.
+Even after the formation of mindstuff <!-- citta -->, static Activity<!--  Prakrti --> goes on influencing the Cosmic mindstuff more and more.
+- It causes:
+  - further crudification or decrease in the intermolecular and interatomic spaces and
+  - gradual increase in the chemical affinity.

-## Aethereal
+## Aethereal Layer

 In the first phase of this crudification, the chemical affinity permits the transmission of sound waves only.

-**Hence, ákásha (the ethereal body) is formed when the citta, getting a bit cruder, is able to carry sound waves.**
+**Hence, the aethereal body or ákásha is formed when the mindstuff gets a bit cruder and is able to carry sound waves.**

-This ákásha is the first rudimental factor on the physical level.
+- This aether <!-- ákásha --> is the first rudimental factor on the physical level.

-## Aerial
+## Aerial Layer

-The continued influence of static Prakrti increases the chemical affinity.
-This decreases the intermolecular and interatomic spaces, making the factor or bhúta cruder than ákásha.
+The continued influence of static Activity <!-- Prakrti --> increases the chemical affinity.
+- This decreases the intermolecular and interatomic spaces, making the <!-- factor or bhúta --> layer cruder than the aether<!-- ákásha -->.

-It enables the second factor, as the aerial factor or váyutattva, to carry the wave or sensation of touch over and above the extant capacity of transmitting sound waves.
+It enables the <!-- second factor, as --> the aerial layer (váyutattva), to carry the wave or sensation of touch over, in addition to the ability <!-- extant capacity --> of transmitting sound waves.

 ## Luminous

-The ever-increasing influence of static Prakrti creates an internal clash in the váyubhúta giving rise to sparks of light.
-This slowly converts the váyubhúta into a luminous factor or tejastattva.
+The ever-increasing influence of static Activity <!-- Prakrti --> creates an internal clash in the created layers <!-- váyubhúta --> giving rise to sparks of light.
+- This slowly converts the created layers <!-- váyubhúta --> into the luminous layer (tejastattva).

-The sense of vision or radiation of rúpatanmátra is the special property of this luminous factor.
+The sense of vision or radiation <!-- of rúpatanmátra --> is the special property of this layer. <!-- luminous factor. -->

+## Solid and Liquid

 With the continued action of the static principle, the liquid body and finally solid structures are formed.
-The liquid entity is perceptible by the additional sense of taste (or flow) and the solid body by the further addition of the sense of smell.
+- The liquid entity is perceptible by the additional sense of taste (or flow)
+- The solid body is perceptible by the further addition of the sense of smell.

 The above formations are gradual, not abrupt.
-The intermediate stage between citta and ether is neither an abstract nor matter.
+- The intermediate stage between mindstuff and aether is neither totally theoretical <!-- abstract --> nor material

-Similarly, the sun is at an intermediate stage between the aerial and the luminous factors.
+- Similarly, the sun is at an intermediate stage in between, and not totally, the aerial and the luminous layers

-The earth in its infancy was neither luminous nor liquid.
+- The earth in its infancy was neither luminous nor liquid

-Gradually, it was converted into a liquid body.
-Slowly, the outer surface was turned into solid.
-In its inner body, the earth is still in liquid form.
-In the more interior portion, the luminous and gaseous factors are being slowly converted into liquid.
+  - Gradually, it was converted into a liquid body
+  - Slowly, the outer surface was turned into solid.
+  - In its inner body, the earth is still in liquid form.
+  - In the more interior portion, the luminous and aerial <!-- gaseous --> layers are being slowly converted into liquid.

-Each and every bhúta is accessible to a certain sense of conceptions or perceptions, by which the sensory organs recognize or classify it.
+Each and every layer<!--  bhúta --> has its corresponding sense-organ to access it. <!-- is accessible to a certain sense of conceptions or perceptions, by which the sensory organs recognize or classify it.  -->

-Various combinations of these bhútatattvas result in the physical creation, first of the inanimate, and later of the animated structures.
-The very start of the animated stage is the beginning of the process of pratisaiṋcara.
+Various combinations of these layers <!-- bhútatattvas --> result in the physical creation, first of the inanimate, and later of the animated structures.

-The crudest solid is the final stage of saiṋcara.
+- The crudest solid is the final stage of crudification <!-- saiṋcara. -->
+- The start of animation <!-- stage --> is the beginning of subtlification <!-- the process of pratisaiṋcara. -->

-The energy or práńa working therein slowly gets converted into práńáh, vital energy.
-This vital energy is the direct cause of life.
-It thus controls the activities of the animated physical structure.
+Due to subtlification, the energy <!-- or práńa --> working therein slowly gets converted into vital energy (práńáh).
+- This vital energy is the direct cause of life.
+- It thus controls the activities of the animated physical structure.

-Hereafter, the circle of pratisaiṋcara starts functioning with the coordinated cooperation of the práńáh and mind.
-But in the absence of a congenial environment for the práńáh to get expressed, as in the case of dead or dying celestial bodies, the physical structure will explode due to ever-increasing internal pressure.
+Hereafter, the circle of subtlification <!-- pratisaiṋcara --> starts functioning with the coordinated cooperation of the vital energy <!-- práńáh --> and mind.
+- But in the absence of a congenial environment for vital energy, the physical structure will explode due to ever-increasing internal pressure
+- This <!--  the práńáh to get expressed, as in the case of --> happens in dead or dying celestial bodies

-This explosion is called jad́asphot́a.
-Dissociated component factors (dissociated as a result of jad́asphot́a) get mingled up with their respective tattvas.
+This explosion is called structural dissociation or jad́asphot́a.
+- The resulting dissociated component layers <!-- (dissociated as a result of jad́asphot́a) --> get mingled up with their respective layers<!-- tattvas -->.

-This process of jad́asphot́a, as a result of which the crudest factor, solid, gets converted into certain subtler factors, may be termed “negative saiṋcara”.
+- This converts the solid layer <!-- This process of jad́asphot́a, as a result of which the crudest factor, --> into certain subtler factors and is called reverse-crudification<!-- , may be termed “negative saiṋcara”. -->

-The ethereal factor is the subtlest physical factor.
+The aether<!--  factor --> is the subtlest physical layer.

-The solid factor can never, as a result of negative saiṋcara or jad́asphot́a, be transformed into something subtler than the ether.
-If it were so converted into the next subtler factor which is citta, then it would mean that the Macrocosm withdrew its thought-waves.
+The solid layer can never, as a result of reverse-crudification via structural dissociation <!-- negative saiṋcara or jad́asphot́a -->, be transformed into something subtler than the ether.
+- If it were so converted into the next subtler factor which is citta, then it would mean that the Macrocosm withdrew its thought-waves.

-Thus, the bhútas are not any new stuff but only the crudified forms of Cosmic citta.
-These manifest at different stages of the saiṋcara process when due to the external pressure of static Prakrti:
+Thus, the created layers <!-- bhútas --> are not any new stuff, but only the crudified forms of Cosmic mindstuff.
+- These manifest at different stages of the crudification <!-- saiṋcara --> process when due to the external pressure of static Activity<!-- Prakrti -->:
   - the intermolecular and interatomic spaces decrease
   - chemical affinity increases.

 Tanmátratattva: Tat + mátra = tanmátra.